avdyushin/BibleSDK/README.md

 # Features

 - Multiple Bible translations support
-- Verses parser from raw string to Bible texts
+- Raw string into Bible text
-- Fast full text search
+- Fast Full Text Search support
-- Daily verses
+- Verse of The Day (Daily verses grouped by similar topic)
+- Build-in formatters for plain text, attributed string and HTML
-- [WIP] Bible in one year daily readings
+- [WIP] Bible in One Year (Based on Companion by Robert Roberts)

 # Installation
 Using Carthage: